 For certain eligible margin loans, EAD is adjusted to reflect the risk mitigating effect of financial collateral in line with the CHA as prescribed in the U.S. Basel III rules.
-The use of netting, collateral, IMM and CVA are discussed further below, in addition to other counterparty credit risk management practices.
+CVA and other counterparty credit risk management practices are discussed further below.